 Both music and background sound effects enhance the suspense atmosphere to unbelievable levels.
 Several times I found myself ACTUALLY SCARED while slowly sneaking through certain lonely levels, with the background sounds, the eerie music, the distant howling, and what all not.

-There is a given level in which, while navigating some dark catacombs, you will hear, somewhere in the distance, a harsh voice which can only come out of a corpse humming a lullaby
+There is a given level in which, while navigating some dark catacombs, you will hear, somewhere in the distance, a harsh voice which can only come out of a corpse humming a lullaby.
+Enough said.

 In outdoor areas, a little wandering around will soon show you that these areas are not as 'open' as they looked like.